loic-prieto/bright-light/documentation/project/milestones.md

 * User can select a catalogue from a BS Dataset deployed in the server
 * A band can be created based on the information found in the BS dataset for the far future setting
+* The backend has different versions of the datasets stored and fetchable
+* Accidentally done - Deploy the whole thing into a cloud provider

+## Milestone Alpha 3

 * A band can be saved and loaded to/from a local computer
 * Units can be distributed in groups

-## Milestone Alpha 3

-* The datasets can be loaded by the webapp from a backend service without the user having to upload it
-* The backend has different versions of the datasets stored and fetchable

-## Milestone Alpha 4

-* The rules engine is designed and a prototype implemented with a fake set of rules
+* The rules engine is designed and a prototype implemented with the ruleset of the zealous robots

 ## Milestone Beta 1

-* A band can be created fully with the dataset of the emotionally restrained space fairies, with rules validations

-## Milestone Beta 2

-* Simpler factions are added to the list of available bands with full rule validation

-## Milestone Beta 3

 * One of the complex factions is implemented.
 The robotic zealots may be one it

-## Milestone Beta 4
+## Milestone Beta 2

 * All the rules supporting all the factions are now implemented

-## Milestone Beta 5

-* The development pipeline allows creating and updating the hosting infrastructure

 ## Milestone release 1.0.0